Your website, social media presences, and other marketing and communications channels are like teenagers – they’re always hungry.

 How can you leverage today’s technology to drive real-time, user-generated content?
 How would that benefit your online and social programs?
 How could that support your traditional media relations efforts?
 How can that help you build stronger relationships with customers, clients, donors, or other key constituencies?
 With that much content at your disposal, would you be freed up to tell the stories that otherwise wouldn’t be told?

-Now, you can either get back to creating content, or you can start building the hamster wheel that runs itself.
+Now, you can either get back to creating content, or you can start building the brand storytelling hamster wheel that runs itself.
 It’s up to you.